aliceliveprojects/RescueStation-DemoPushWrapper/README.md

 The server application key is unique per-application and cannot be reissued or revoked in case of a leak, which is why we use *our* server to pass the communications upstream to Google -- it means our mobile application does not have to store this *secret application key*, which removes one exploitation vector.

-To set the secret application key, you must devine the environment variable: FIREBASE_SERVER_SECRET
+To set the secret application key, you must define the environment variable: FIREBASE_SERVER_SECRET

 If you are debugging locally, using VisualStudio Code, you can define envirnment variables in the /.vscode/launch.json: